Supreme Court of Virginia suspends all non-emergency evictions

 on disconnections by all regulated utilities for 60 days during the commonwealth's state of emergency.

 Some, like the SVEC, have also

 Those are just some of several changes underway in Virginia during response to the coronavirus.

 As of Tuesday, 67 patients had tested "presumptive positive" or positive for the COVID-19 novel coronavirus in Virginia.
 According to the Virginia Department of Health, there are also 48 pending cases and they are now seeing cases with a likelihood of "community spread" in parts of Virginia.

 Health officials also announced that they've seen the first Virginia case inside a senior citizen health facility, which is one of their biggest concerns due to the risk for senior citizens.
 Officials continue to investigate that case.

-Two patients have died of coronavirus-related causes in Virginia, each in the Peninsula District in the eastern part of the state.
+in Virginia, each in the Peninsula District in the eastern part of the state.